What is the Iran nuclear deal?

 Who else opposes it?

-Regional U.S. allies, such as Saudi Arabia and Israel, are also vehemently against the agreement saying it has not worked to curb Iran’s aggressiveness or ambitions.
+Regional U.S. allies, such as Saudi Arabia and Israel, are vehemently against the agreement, saying it has not worked to curb Iran’s aggressiveness or ambitions.

 How widespread is support for the deal?